johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Okay, so this is how to set this up:

+* In the **Miscellaneous** section, select **Direct3D 11** for the **Graphics API** (and leave it at hardware accelerated, of course). *Do not use Direct3D 9* as that will result in uneven scanlines for some reason.

+* Put the `CRT-A2080-*.fx` shader files into ``plugins\filtershaders\direct3d`` in your WinUAE installation directory and restart WinUAE.

+* In the **Filter**
-In the **Miscellaneous** section, select **Direct3D 11** for the **Graphics API** (and leave it at hardware accelerated, of course).
-Put the tweaked version of these shaders into ``plugins\filtershaders\direct3d`` in your WinUAE installation directory and restart WinUAE.
-Then in the **Filter** section select **CRT-A2080-PAL** in slot 0, and set 2x horizontal and 4x vertical oversampling.
-If your have a slower GPU and you're getting dropouts, you might want to reduce this a little, but don't go below 3x vertical oversampling (this is essential to make the scanlines nice even and alias-free; 1x horizontal and 3x vertical is the recommended minimum).
+section, select one of the **CRT-A2080-*** shaders in slot 0, and set 2x horizontal and 4x vertical oversampling.
+If your have a slower GPU and you're getting dropouts, you might want to reduce this a little, but don't go below 3x vertical oversampling (this is essential to make the scanlines nice even and interference-free; 1x horizontal and 3x vertical is the recommended minimum).
 Oversampling takes a big hit on performance, e.g. with 2x horizontal and 4x vertical oversampling your GPU would need to render 2&times;4=8 times as many frames per second!

 <img src="img/winuae-filter-shaders.png" alt="WinUAE filter presets" width="auto">